ICAO Space Weather (SWX) Information System

 Operation of the global centres

-Each of the three global centres will operate for a two-week period every six weeks and when not active they will operate as a backup centre or secondary backup centre for two-weeks each respectively.
+Each of the four global centres will operate for a two-week period every six weeks and when not active they will operate as a backup centre, a secondary backup centre, or in 'maintenance mode', for two-weeks each respectively.
 This is referred to as a rotational (or roster) arrangement.

 SWX advisories are issued when impacts to HF communications, communications via satellite, GNSS-based navigation and surveillance systems, or heightened radiation occurs or is expected to occur.